EmpyreanKnight/AIOpsInterpretation/README.md

 ### Command line arguments
-In our experiment code, we have the following command-line argument:
+In our experiment code, we have the following command-line arguments:
 1. `-d` is a **required** parameter for choosing the dataset.
 Two choices are available: `g` for the Google dataset, `b` for the Backblaze dataset.
 2. `-m` is a **required** parameter for choosing the model.
 Eight choices are available: `lda`, `qda`, `lr`, `cart`, `gbdt`, `nn`, `rf`, and `rgf`.
 Please note that the argument should be all *lowercase* letters.
 3. `-n` is an optional parameter for the repetition time of the experiments.
 The default value is 100 runs, which is also the same iteration we used in our paper.